 GIMP image editing software

 The tool has the simplest and cleanest interface of all the image editors I have seen.
-There are a few tools and terms that might be new to you until unless you are from an image editing background.
+There are a few tools and terms that might be new to you unless you are from an image editing background.
 Everything is nicely placed on one screen and within the user’s reach.
 The design might be somewhat familiar if you have used any other common image editing tool before.

 The layers are there in the bottom left corner.
 You can create new layers or manage the existing ones from here.
-Above that are tabs that would let you select your brush pattern or fonts for the text tool.
+Above that are tabs that let you select your brush pattern or fonts for the text tool.

-On the left-hand side is the most useful, toolbox.
+On the left-hand side is the most useful toolbox.
 The toolbox is followed by the pane that shows you tool options.
 Select a tool from the toolbox, and you can adjust the options from the pane below the toolbox.

 All the features can also be accessed from neatly placed menus.
 The menu convention is somewhat like that of Photoshop.
-You can locate similar features inside File, Edit, Select, View, Image, Layer, Colors, and Tools menu.
+You can locate similar features inside File, Edit, Select, View, Image, Layer, Colors, and Tools menus.

 The interface is completely customizable, and you can tailor it for yourself.
 You can remove all those things that you do not require and make the tool look even simpler.
-GIMP would also let you enable grid lines, layer boundaries, guides, rulers and almost everything that you’d need while editing an image.
+GIMP would also let you enable grid lines, layer boundaries, guides, rulers, and almost everything that you’d need while editing an image.